Toloka/docs/en/guide/tutorials/selection.md

     The non-automatic acceptance option allows you to review completed assignments before accepting them and paying for them.
 If the Toloker didn't follow the instructions, you can reject the assignment.

     1. Keep the pre-configured {% if locale == "en-com" %}**Fast responses**{% endif %} rule as is.
 This rule filters out Tolokers who complete tasks too fast.
-The default settings mean that Tolokers are banned from the project for 1 day if they respond to 4 out of 5 tasks in less than 15 seconds.
+The default settings mean that Tolokers are banned from the project for 1 day if they complete tasks in 4 out of 5 task suites in less than 15 seconds.
     1. Delete the pre-configured {% if locale == "en-com" %}**Majority vote**{% endif %} rule.
     1. Click {% if locale == "en-com" %}{% endif %}, and enter the following values:
     This means that if 35% or more of a Toloker's responses are rejected, the Toloker is banned and can't access your tasks for 15 days.
 The rule takes effect after 3 responses of the Toloker are reviewed.